Sanj24Dev/elderly-fall-detection-wearable-device/README.md

 # Fall Detection and Health Monitoring System (FreeRTOS-based)

 This project implements a real-time, multitasking fall detection and health monitoring system using ESP32, developed and tested on the [Wokwi simulator](https://wokwi.com/).
-The system collects data from motion, temperature, and acceleration sensors, processes this data in real-time using FreeRTOS, and pushes relevant readings to ThingSpeak.
+The system collects data from rotation, temperature, distance, and acceleration sensors, processes this data in real-time using FreeRTOS, and pushes relevant readings to ThingSpeak.

 ## 🧠 Features

 - **Fall Detection** using acceleration magnitude (MPU6050)
-- **Body Monitoring** (Temperature & Humidity via DHT22)
+- **Body Monitoring** (Temperature using NTC Thermistor)
-- **Motion Detection** (PIR sensor)
+- **Distance calculation** (HCSR04 sensor)
 - **OLED Display** output for temperature and fall alerts
 - **Wi-Fi connectivity** to upload sensor data to [ThingSpeak](https://thingspeak.com/)
 - **RTOS** based architecture with multiple concurrent tasks